Conservatorship of the Person

 In limited conservatorships and general conservatorships where the petition is alleging that the proposed conservatee has Major Neurocognitive Disorder (formerly known as dementia), the Court will appoint an attorney to represent the proposed conservatee.
 The court-appointed attorney will contact the parties and prepare a report for the hearing.

 After appointment, all Conservatorship cases are subject to periodic investigations by the Court Investigator.
 (Prob.
 Code §1850)

 The following forms are required to start the Conservatorship proceedings:

-The Court also offers the following self-help packets on Conservatorships of the Person, which include all of the required forms and information on how to file:
+The Court also offers self-help packets, which include all of the required forms and information on how to file:

 If the Court grants your Petition for Appointment of Probate Conservator (JC Form #GC-310), you must complete and submit the following forms along with a copy of each form and a self-addressed and stamped envelope: